-The same proportion of 6th-through 12th-grade students, 11.6 percent, were retained in their grades during the first and second years of the project.
-But the rate for middle-school students fell from 8.8 percent to 6.6 percent and increased from 13.7 percent to through 12 failed one or more courses in the first year, and nearly 41 percent failed in the second year, with the highest increases in the 9th through 12th grades.
+.
+The same proportion of 6th-through 12thgrade students, 11.6 percent, were retained in their grades during the first and second? years of the project.
+But the rate for middleschool students fell from 8.8 percent to 6.6 percent and increased from 13.7 percent to 15.7 percent for high-school students.
+About 32 percent of students in grades 6 through 12 failed one or more courses in the first year, and nearly 41 percent failed in the second year, with the highest increases in the 9th through 12th grades.